ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-digital-map-concept.md

 : Represents topology at a single layer in the multi-layered topology.
-: The topology layer can also represent what needs to be managed by a specific user, for example IGP layer can be of interest to the operator troubleshooting or optimizating the routing, while the optical layer may be of interest to the user managing the optical network.
+: The topology layer can also represent what needs to be managed by a specific user, for example IGP layer can be of interest to the operator troubleshooting or optimizing the routing, while the optical layer may be of interest to the user managing the optical network.
 : Some topology layers may relate closely to OSI layers, like L1 topology for physical topology, Layer 2 for link topology and Layer 3 for IPv4 and